 Chernobyl Children's Project International's policy is that all Board Directors, staff, volunteers and local outreach group members are subject to Garda Vetting.
 CCI has allocated one staff member authorised by An Garda Siochána to work on Garda vetting under the National Vetting Bureau (Children and Vulnerable Adults) Act 2012.
 CCI follow a Child Protection policy which is presented to outreach group members in a manual form and there is strict adherence to it.
 CCI continues to advocate for legislation and improvements for the rights of the children in recipient countries of Belarus and Ukraine.

 Results and dividends

-The surplus for the year amounted to €158,156 (2022: €77,670).
+The surplus for the year, after taxation, amounted to €258,416 (2023: surplus €158,156).